TheEquus/equus-site/content/posts/htb-hardware-writeups/index.md

 Upon exporting the results (and running a quick script to collect just the data we want), we can see that there's a whole bunch of "Connection From" repeated, until we hit an error.
 {{< img SerialLogsError.png >}}

-The gibberish must because of a baud rate change (change of bitrate).
+The gibberish must be because of a baud rate change (change of bitrate).
 So looks like we'll have to calculate the bitrate of the second half.
 Given that the first half had a bitrate of 115200, and the smallest gap between the rise and fall of a signal is roughly 8.5us, we can approximate the bitrate by doing: 1/0.0000085s (8.5us = 0.0000085s), or more generally 1/gap.
 So with this we can simply measure the smallest gap in the second half of the capture (~13.5us), throw that into the formula, and get an approximate bitrate (~74000 bits/s).
 Although it may not be the exact bitrate used, it was accurate enough to work in this case.
-Using a simple script to grab all the data:
+Exporting the resulting data, and using a simple script to grab all the data:
 ```Python
 import csv